 Q: When do I use a Natural Pressure Release?

-Use a natural pressure release to release the pressure gradually.
+Using a natural pressure release allows the cooking to stop gradually.
 You don’t want to open the valve quickly when the ingredients inside could be foaming.
-You’ll get foam shooting out through the valve, so use a natural pressure release when making steel cut oats or a large pot of soup or pasta.
+You’ll get foam shooting out through the valve, so use a natural pressure release when making steel cut oats, a large pot of soup or pasta.

 You also want to use a natural release for large cuts of meat.
 Just like you’d let meat rest after grilling it, a slow natural release is said to let the meat relax and be more tender.